 - It is used for delayed puberty in certain male children.

-- If your child is male and has breast or prostate cancer.
+- If you are male and have breast or prostate cancer.

 - Use with care in children.
 Talk with the doctor.

 - This drug may affect growth in children and teens in some cases.
 They may need regular growth checks.
 Talk with the doctor.

 - This drug may cause harm to the unborn baby if you take it while you are pregnant.
 If you are pregnant or you get pregnant while taking this drug, call your doctor right away.

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect:

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Signs of high calcium levels like weakness, confusion, feeling tired, headache, upset stomach and throwing up, constipation, or bone pain.

 - Shortness of breath, a big weight gain, or swelling in the arms or legs.